-These fajita veggies make everything better!
-They are so flavorful and can be used in anything from bowls to burritos and make a perfect side.
+These Chipotle style vegetables can be used in anything from bowls to burritos and make a perfect side to just about anything!

 - Bell peppers